Min Phone Myat: Career

 Thuta Aung.
 In the same year, he starred in dramatic television series with LGBT characters Evening Miracle alongside Htet Aung Shine, Htoo Thar and Htet Amara San.

 In 2022, he gained increased attention and popularity with his role as Maung Phone in the horror series Say Ta Lone Maung Phone alongside Mone, Kyaw Htet, Khaing Thazin Ngu Wah, Yan Lin Aung, Khin Moht Moht Aye and A Lin Thit.

+In 2026, his series called " Pyow O Yin" along side with Yan Aung and so many other actors.